-During December 2009 the Company did a drill programme and no significant mineralization was encountered.
-As of September 30, 2010, continued exploration was uncertain and the Company is pursuing other properties, refer to Note 12.
-Accordingly, on September 30, 2010 the capitalized cost of the Pat Property was written down to zero and an impairment write-down of \$200,711 was recorded in expenses.
+During December 2009 the Company conducted a drill program and found no significant mineralization.
+As of September 30, 2010, continued exploration was uncertain and the Company pursued other properties.
+Accordingly, on September 30, 2010, the capitalized costs of the Pat Property were written down to zero and an impairment write-down of \$200,711 was recorded.